proveskit/Documentation/docs/overview/kit_elements.md

     ---

     The backbone of the CubeSat!
-Made out of bent 5052 Aluminum sheet metal.
+Made out of bent 5052 Aluminum sheet metal, self clinching fasteners, and 3M 2216.

     ![PROVES Structure](images/Structure_2.jpg)